AlmightYouth/novo/README.md

 ```
 All 7B decoder models provided here come with 32 layers, each with 32 heads per attention sublayer, for a total of 1024 heads throughout the network.
 Using indices between 0 to 1023 is a convenient way to locate and identify heads.
 Which layer a head belongs to can be calculated by floor diving its index with the number of layers (32 in this case).
 Head indices are already provides in `heads.p` to facilliate inference.
 Full list of models and datasets available in [the previous section](#zero-shot-mcq-answering-with-novo).

-Voter selection is implemented in `discovery.py`.
+Norm Selection is implemented in `discovery.py`.
 Each model and dataset combination comes with 30 randomly drawn samples from their respective official training splits, excluding TruthfulQA which uses Arc-Easy's train split.
 Running `discovery.py` enables head indices to be identified from the ground up given a quantile threshold and set of samples.
 These head indices can be saved and re-used for inference to achieve the same validation accuracy.
 Alternatively, any other arbitrary samples can be used in this script to discover a new set of heads with different validation results.
-Note that Voter selection is only performed once for each dataset.
+Note that Norm Selection is only performed once for each dataset.

 # Finetuning with NoVo
 All credits to [Ghosal et al.](https://aclanthology.org/2022.emnlp-main.691/) for the original fine-tuning codebase and reproduced results for TEAMs and the original standard fine-tuning results for their respective datasets.
 Follow the step-by-step instructions below to start fine-tuning with head norms.